Welcome to the ICCD Contemplative Sitting Network

 Walker, Alice, The World Will Follow Joy: Turning Madness into Flowers.
 NY: The New Press, 2013.

-Commit to a daily contemplative practice, usually between the hours of 6:00-7:30 AM in your time zone, knowing you are part of this larger network.
+Commit to s daily practice between the hours of 6:00-7:30 AM in your time zone.
+Know you are part of a larger network.

 How to Begin a Contemplative Sitting Practice

 As the intention is to build a contemplative sitting practice into your daily routine, not simply to turn to it on occasion, the following considerations will prove helpful:

 Select a time of a day and place in which you will practice every day.
 There will no doubt be exceptions to this, but generally if your desire is make contemplative sitting a part of your daily routine, it is best to begin with a set time and place until you have established this practice.

 Our Contemplative Sitting Network hours are between 6—7:30 AM in your time zone.
 Again there may be occasions which demand that you practice outside of these hours.
 It is better to do that than to skip the practice, especially as you begin.

 You may wish to light a candle as you begin to signal to yourself that what you are about to embark upon is special.

 You posture should be such that your spine is straight and your feet flat on the floor.
 You want to be both relaxed and alert.
 If you wish you can open the palms of both your hands on your lap.